AmeliaMaier/Capstone_Data_Analytics_Track-Well/README.md

   * Ultimatly, the final answer for this question will probably be a time series model.
 For now, I will see what I can do with logistic and linear modeling.
   * I am starting with:
     - Can we predict if a user will be involved at all based on their profile data?
+  * If I have time, I will also look at:
+    - Can we predict which users will go inactive based on their profile data?
+    - If they will be active, can we predict if they will complete a protocol?
     - If they will be involved, can we prodict how involved based on their profile data?
-  * If I have time, I will also look at:
     - Based on past involvement or profile data, can we predict how long a user will remain active?
-    - Based on past involvement or profile data, can we predict how long a user will go inactive or which will go inactive?
+    - Based on past involvement or profile data, can we predict how long a user will go inactive?
 ### Exploratory Data Analysis and Data Cleaning/Creation
-There are no pre-defined site involvment levels, tracking of how long a user has been active/inactive or other metrix tracking so those features will have to be created from existing data.
+There are no pre-defined site involvment levels, tracking of how long a user has been active/inactive or other metric tracking so those features will have to be created from existing data.
 - Total days active: (last date a user entered data on the site) - (the day the user signed up on the site)
-- Days since last activity: 03/03/2018 - (last date a user entered data on the site)
+- Days since last activity: (day data was pulled) - (last date a user entered data on the site)
 - Estimated total data points: (number of unique, non-null data points associated with their profile data) + (number of followup entries)
 - User activity score: (Estimated total data points) / (Total days active)
 - User active yes/no: yes if user activity score is above 0

 There appears to have been a manual data load into the database at somepoint as there are some users with 0-1 Total days active but 2000 data points.
 In those cases, the first date with an entry assigned to it will take the place of theire sign up date.
-Profile data was also manipulated to determine if the data entered or the the fact that anything was entered was more important to predicting future activity:
+Profile data was also manipulated to determine if the data entered or the the fact that anything was entered was more important to predicting future activity.
+For features with a lot of nulls, I chose between assuming the median value for the field or dropping the feature on a per feature basis.
+I made the decision based on the likelihood of the median value being correct.
+For example, I dropped the raw blood type feature after determinning if it was answered or not because I have no way of knowing which blood type is correct but I assumed a null in married simply meant no because there weren't very many nulls for the feature and I assume a person is more likely to answer a question they feel pertains to them.
+I wanted to keep as many features early on as possible as I didn't know if bothering to answer the questions was actually more important than the final answer provided.
+For profile fields that were open text, I took a character count as the simplest way of summarizing the complexity of their input.
+Once I created a numeric represintative for the text fields, I dropped them from modeling.

 - usual_activity_len: the character count of the entry in the usual_activity field
 - dup_protocol_started: changed to a yes/no instead of actual protocol hashes
 - dup_protocol_finished: changed to a yes/no instead of actual protocol hashes